 Fireworks are a traditional celebration during Independence Day so be sure to take extra care to keep your dog safe.
-Certainly you don’t want to intentionally frighten your pet or put him in a situation where he might bolt or become overtly aggressive due to unrestrained panic & fear but many dogs can be spooked and overreact to sudden unexpected noises like the clap of thunder or the reverberating sound of exploding fireworks.
+Certainly, you don’t want to intentionally frighten your pet or put him in a situation where he might bolt or become overly aggressive due to unrestrained panic & fear, but many dogs can be spooked and overreact to sudden unexpected noises like the clap of thunder or the reverberating sound of exploding fireworks.

 The Shameful Truth About Lost Pets

 Whether your next-door neighbor sets off a single firecracker or your community is enjoying a big fireworks display, the percussive noise associated with July 4th celebrations can cause your dog to become frantic and run away, trying to escape to a safe haven.

 Unfortunately, each year, between July 4th and July 6th, Animal Control Officials across the country report a 30% increase in lost and runaway pets.